react-native-maps/react-native-maps/docs/installation.md

 ```

 4. Specify your Google Maps API Key:
-    > To develop is recommended a ***Browser Key*** without refeer restriction.
+    > To develop is recommended a ***Browser Key*** without refer restriction.
 Go to https://console.developers.google.com/apis/credentials to check your credentials.

 Add your **Browser** API key to your manifest file: